italoosorio/SilkBuilder-Doc/js_object/Button.js.md

 <a name="Button+toggle"></a>

 ### toggle(status)
-Hides or shows the based on the provided parameter.
+Hides or shows the button based on the provided parameter.

 **Kind**: instance method of [<code>Button</code>](#Button)